All Episodes

 I got better things to do with my time than give a flying rip about what these other people in the media is.

-Now do you understand why I've never been to a correspondence dinner?
+Now, do you understand why I've never been to a correspondence dinner?

-You understand why I would never go.
+Do you understand why I would never go?

-Well, Trump's not gonna be there, nor is anybody in his cabinet, but I wouldn't go anyway.
+Well, Trump's not going to be there, nor is anybody in his cabinet, but I wouldn't go anyway because I don't like these people.

 And I know they don't like me either.

-Our telephone number is 800-941-SEAN.
+Our telephone number is 800-941 Sean.

 If you want to be a part of the program, our top story remains, although we're watching now the constitutional option being used by Republicans.